liberland/Constitution/Liberland-constitution.md

 * **§I.7.** All Warrants in the Free Republic of Liberland shall be issued by a Judge of the Criminal Court upon request by an Agent of the Law Enforcement or the Office of the Public Prosecutor and shall be supported by evidence of probable cause; such Warrants shall be as detailed as possible; every Warrant granted for a continuous action shall expire no later than after one year and shall be renewed by another Judge in accordance with ordinary procedure.
 * **§I.8.** The state of the Free Republic of Liberland, or any part thereof, shall not be incorporated to any other jurisdiction.
 * **§I.9.** For the purposes of this Constitution, the term “Person” shall signify any human being whatsoever; the term “Individual” shall signify a Person of age who does not lack mental capacity and is not incarcerated following a conviction in a court of law; the term “Agent of the Public Administration” shall signify any Person working for, or contractually bound with, any body of the Public Administration, including the Law Enforcement; the term “Member of the Public Administration” shall signify anyone who is holding a public office of one of the branches of the Public Administration; the term “Agent of the Law Enforcement” shall signify any Person working for, or acting pursuant to a Warrant made public by, the Law Enforcement or the Office of the Public Prosecutor; the term “Citizen” shall signify anyone holding the Citizenship of the Free Republic of Liberland; the term “Resident” shall signify anyone within the jurisdiction of the Free Republic of Liberland who is not a Citizen.
-* **§I.10.** All Rights enumerated in this Constitution shall be exercisable only where no negative rights of others are infringed by force, fraud, of threat thereof, or unbeknownst to them.
-* **§I.11.** All Members of the Public Administration shall hold the citizenship of the Free Republic of Liberland.
+* **§I.10.** All Members of the Public Administration shall hold the citizenship of the Free Republic of Liberland.
-* **§I.12.** All Individuals holding the citizenship of the Free Republic of Liberland shall have the right to register for participation in all elections and referendums in the Free Republic of Liberland.
+* **§I.11.** All Individuals holding the citizenship of the Free Republic of Liberland shall have the right to register for participation in all elections and referendums in the Free Republic of Liberland.

 ## Bill of Rights